-But even if you find the information you're looking for about your accident, it's important to remember that every truck accident is unique.
-That's why it's critical that you contact our law firm as soon as possible and schedule an appointment with us.
+But even if you find the information you're looking for about your truck accident, it's important to remember that every truck crash is unique.
+That's why it's critical that you contact our Rockville law firm as soon as possible and schedule an appointment with us.

 Why Choose Us

-Many law firms talk about what they can do for accident victims.
+Many law firms talk about what they can do for injured accident victims.
 We believe results speak louder than words.
-In case after case, we have consistently obtained sizable settlements and verdicts for people injured in accidents caused by reckless or negligent truck drivers.
+In case after case, we have consistently obtained sizable settlements and verdicts for people hurt in accidents caused by reckless or negligent truck drivers.

 What's the secret to our success?
-Attorney Plotnick and his dedicated legal team work tirelessly on every single case.
+Attorney Stuart L. Plotnick and his dedicated Rockville legal team work tirelessly on every single case.
 This starts with our very first meeting with you.
+Your truck crash attorney has to know where to look for the evidence that will piece together the cause of the truck accident.
 We take the time to find out exactly what happened to you.
-That way, we can work with you and develop a unique strategy for addressing your specific legal needs.
-And, your attorney has to know where to look for the evidence that pieces the cause of the accident together.
-That may include an expert.
+That way, we can work with you and develop a unique strategy for addressing your specific legal needs, which includes the use of experts where needed.

 It's important for attorneys to download a truck's black box data as soon as possible following a serious truck accident.
 This information can help prove your case - and discredit the defense.

-Black boxes are used to track vehicle maintenance issues, such as tire pressure.
+Black boxes are used to track vehicle maintenance issues, even as deep as tire pressure.
 They can also track truck driver performance, such as sudden brake applications, speed control, following distance and exceeding regulated hours.

 Black boxes contain e-mail exchanges between the truck driver and the trucking company, which in many of our cases, have led to astounding discoveries of mechanical problems, driver fatigue and admissions by the truck driver immediately after the accident.